BUSINESS CASE

 Ending Workplace TB is committed to supporting our members to improving the health, productivity, and resilience of their workforces.
 Our work is based on the best-available research and we want to make sure that all partners have access to that research.
 Below you will find the papers that back up the things we say - as well as other useful resources.

-PROTECT AGAINST RISK
+PROTECT WORKERS FROM RISK

 Workplace contact investigations in the United States.
 Davidow et al (2003).